 Emily Marvosh, alto

-American contralto Emily Marvosh has been gaining recognition for her “sterling voice,” and “graceful allure,” on the stages of Carnegie Hall, Jordan Hall, Disney Hall, Lincoln Center, Prague’s Smetana Hall, and Vienna’s Stefansdom.
+American contralto Emily Marvosh has been gaining recognition for her “plum-wine voice,” and “graceful allure,” on the stages of Carnegie Hall, Jordan Hall, Disney Hall, Lincoln Center, Prague’s Smetana Hall, and Vienna’s Stefansdom.
 Following her solo debut at Boston’s Symphony Hall in 2011, she has been a frequent soloist with the Handel and Haydn Society under the direction of Harry Christophers.
-Other recent and upcoming solo appearances include the Phoenix Symphony, American Bach Soloists, Cantata Singers, Charlotte Symphony, Tucson Symphony Orchestra, Chorus Pro Musica, Back Bay Chorale, Brookline Symphony, the Boston Early Music Festival Fringe, and the Chorus of Westerly.
+She is also regularly featured on the Manchester Summer Chamber Music series.
+Other recent solo appearances include the American Bach Soloists, Washington National Cathedral, and Charlotte Symphony (Messiah), Tucson Symphony Orchestra (Mahler’s 3rd Symphony), Chorus Pro Musica (Stravinsky’s Les Noces), Landmarks Orchestra and Pioneer Valley Symphony (Beethoven’s Ninth Symphony), Boston Baroque (Monteverdi’s L’incoronazione di Poppea) Back Bay Chorale (Bach Magnificat), the Brookline Symphony (Sea Pictures), the Boston Early Music Festival Fringe, Cantata Singers (Beethoven’s Missa Solemnis), and the Chorus of Westerly (Dvořak Stabat Mater and Bach B Minor Mass).
 Awards include the prestigious Adams Fellowship at the Carmel Bach Festival, the American Prize in the Oratorio and Art Song divisions, and second place in the New England Regional NATSAA competition.